Vigneshwaran082/java_mini_projects/README.md

 		Improved Version:
 			=>Modify books in the inventory
 	How to run this application?
-		I tested this application in Eclipse and intellij Idea IDE.To make it eask , just import this project in Eclipse IDE and start running the application
+		I tested this application in Eclipse and intellij Idea IDE.To run this application, just import this project in Eclipse IDE and start running the application.
 	USERNAME : admin
 	PASSWORD : admin